top of page

 INTRODUCTION

-The origin of the Narfanias Witches is a very ancient mystery.
-It is not known exactly when they appeared in the world.
-However, it is known that Aralha, Unsafa, and Sagnarga are as old as the existence of mankind.
-Their first appearance was in Anathurilis and is related to the Kórsk, the demons from the depths that plagued some of the kingdoms established there.
-Yondar, the First Wizard, suspects that their origin is connected to the divine power of the gods, as no means has been found to eradicate the existence of the Narfanias Witches.
-In Ernt-nador, after being brought from the far reaches of the world, they became known as the Narfanias Witches with a Single Eye.
-The story of the origin of the Narfanias Witches will be presented in "The Lord of Darkness - The Origin of Evil.
+The origin of the Narfanias Witches is an ancient mystery.
+It is not known exactly when they first appeared in the world.
+However, it is known that Aralha, Unsafa, and Sagnarga are as old as the existence of humankind.
+Their first appearance was in Anathurilis and is related to the Kórsk, the demons of the depths who tormented some of the kingdoms that settled there.
+Yondar, the First Wizard, suspects that their origin is connected to the divine power of the gods, as no means has been found to end the existence of the Narfanias.
+Once brought from the far reaches of the world to Ernt-nador, they became known as the One-Eyed Narfanias Witches.
+The story of the origin of the Narfanias Witches will be presented in THE LORD OF DARKNESS – THE ORIGIN OF EVIL.

 Information about the witches Aralha, Unsafa, and Sagnarga will be published here.